Culture Vs. Biology: What Really Causes ADHD?

 Edward Hallowell, M.D., practicing psychiatrist and founder of the Hallowell Center for Cognitive and Emotional Health: “We know enough about ADHD to offer science-based suggestions that can help reduce the likelihood of someone developing this condition.

-“During pregnancy, don’t indulge in alcohol, cigarettes, or illicit drugs, or mistreat yourself or your unborn child in any other way.
+He advises expectant mothers not to “indulge in alcohol, cigarettes, or illicit drugs, or mistreat yourself or your unborn child in any other way.
 And get good prenatal care.
-Poor health care during pregnancy brings the risk of developing ADHD.”
+Poor health care [while expecting a child] brings the risk of developing ADHD.”